ksoze84/useStateHandler/README.md

 ## How to use

 1. Create a handler class C_Handler that extends StateHandler < StateType >.
-Add all setState operations you want to this class.
+Add all setState methods you want to this class.

 2. Use the hook useStateHandler( C_Handler, initial_value ).
 This hook returns [ state, C_Handler ]